Who you're hiring in Rome

 Conference video production in Rome requires consistency, intelligibility, and reliable coverage of speakers and audience interaction.
 Filming is typically structured around locked-off cameras covering the stage and speaker, combined with additional coverage for audience questions and contextual footage.

 Audio integrity is critical.
-When available, a feed is recorded from the venue audio system, alongside independent on-site recording for redundancy.
+When available, I record a feed directly from the venue audio system, alongside independent on-site recording for redundancy.
 This ensures continuity even in complex technical environments.

 Deliverables can include full-length session recordings, highlights edits, and shorter social versions.
 Productions can be planned so that key content is delivered quickly, allowing teams to publish while the event is still current.